La Terremoto de Alcorcón

 Recently she appeared as a regular feature of TVE2's late-night programme, presented by Cayetana Guillén Cuervo.

 She has become a gay icon in Spain and has performed in New York City, London (at The Royal Vauxhall Tavern), and Mexico D.F. clubs.
 In 2007, she wrote and performed the track "Libérate", becoming the Official Europride Anthem (2007, Madrid).
 She performed in Lisbon during its "Arraial Gay Pride" in June 2009.

 In 2019 she signed with Netflix to host the Spanish version of its reality series Nailed It!, which is titled Niquelao!.
 The first season of Niquelao! was released on October 25, 2019.

+In 2023, she was a guest celebrity judge in the episode "Snatch Game - España Season 3" of the Spanish language reality television series Drag Race España streamed on ATRESplayer Premium.

 Discography

 Unless otherwise indicated, all these singles are parodies of the original artists: